wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 - Graphics Processing
 - AI

-As Privacy becomes more of a concern and privacy laws become more complex and server loads become more expensive, more software workloads are likely to shift to the client.
+As privacy becomes more of a concern and privacy laws become more complex and server loads become more expensive, more software workloads are likely to shift to the client.

 ## Big Tech Dominance